dwallet-labs/2pc-mpc/Sign.md

       maintaining the security of the protocol while allowing Bob and any verifying party to trust that Alice has followed the protocol correctly.

-## Step 2 - Bob's Verification and Output
+## 2 - Bob's Verification and Output

 ### Step (a)